neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

   * _lsd/<simulation_name>.lsd_dates.txt file.

- All data to reproduce and analyze LSD simulations are stored in the _lsd/ folder.
+ All data necessary to reproduce and analyze LSD results are stored in the _lsd/ folder.
 For each datapoint with <simulation_name> in the dataset/ folder, the following files are produced:

   * _lsd/<simulation_name> (without extension) : the general results file, summarizing the input parameters used, and showing the results of the LSD reconstruction.